Your Itinerary

 Day 13: Black Mountain Valley

-Take a day trip out of Chongqing to Black Mountain Valley, also known as Heishan Valley.
+Take a day trip out to Heishan Valley, also known as Black Mountain Valley.
 This is a serene and picturesque area covering over 100 square kilometres, brimming with dramatic mountains, deep valley floors, waterfalls and sheer cliffs, along with an impressive 13 kilometre long gorge.
-The luscious landscapes are cloaked in green vegetation and are home to a variety of wildlife, offering some great photo opportunities!
+Enjoy time to explore the area, then return to Chongqing.

 Travel by road to Dazu, home to the UNESCO World Heritage-listed Dazu Rock Carvings.
 Here, you'll find thousands of Buddhist, Taoist and Confucianist idols and symbols carved into rock faces over 70 sites.
 Made between the 9th and 13th centuries, they are some of the best preserved in China.
-Enjoy the day in Dazu before returning to Chongqing.
+Enjoy the day in Dazu before returning to Chongqing and tuck into a delicious, farewell hot pot dinner.

 Day 15-16: Depart Chongqing